-Dr. Eban Goodstein, director of the Bard Center for Environmental Policy, has decades of experience helping young leaders find fulfilling careers in sustainability.
+Dr. Eban Goodstein, director of the Bard Center for Environmental Policy, has decades of experience helping young climate champions find fulfilling careers in sustainability, embracing sustainable leadership practices along the way.
 One of Dr. Goodstein's articles, “From College to Sustainability Career in Four Steps,” addresses the crucial issue of working in a network.

 Here’s what this sustainability expert has to say about why and how to find a power network if you want to make a difference in a sustainability-focused career.
 The following is an excerpt from his article.

 Networking means collecting a group of supporters who are genuinely interested in you and the contributions that you can make to local and global sustainability challenges.
 A power network is one in which your network members are powerful people; power is simply the ability to make change.

 There is power in song, intellect, charisma, diversity, access to resources, empowering others, poetry, positions in hierarchy, empathy, effective teamwork, and storytelling, to name some.

 To make change, you need to surround yourself with, and learn from, people who have these powers.

 Alan Atkission says sustainability professionals need to “play with power.”
 Note his triple meaning: play with power (be creative and have fun in the work you do); play with power (don’t waste your career time or your network building with people who don’t have power); and play with power (bring your own power to the game).
 How does one build a power network?
 In this wired world, it is straightforward.